-New Zealand mosque shootings kill 49 in what White House calls 'act of hate'
+Dozens killed as gunman livestreams New Zealand mosque shootings

 “He had a big gun ... he came and started shooting everyone in the mosque, everywhere,” said the man, Ahmad Al-Mahmoud.
 He said he and others escaped by breaking through a glass door.

-Forty-one people were killed at the Al Noor mosque, seven at a mosque in the Linwood neighbourhood and one died in hospital, police said.
+Forty-one people were killed at the Al Noor mosque, seven at a mosque in the Linwood neighborhood and one died in hospital, police said.
 Hospitals said children were among the victims.

 The visiting Bangladesh cricket team was arriving for prayers at one of the mosques when the shooting started but all members were safe, a team coach told Reuters.